 Have a look at the following ideas and work out if any are getting in your way to being happier:

-Inner control freak – if you are someone who feels the need to control things, this will not help you to feel good about yourself.
-It is time to set some boundaries for yourself and in turn allow others to make their own choices and do things in their own way.
-Recognise that just because things aren’t done in your way, it doesn’t mean they are wrong – just different.
+If you’re someone who feels the need to control things, this will not help you to feel good about yourself.
+It’s time to set some boundaries for yourself and in turn, allow others to make their own choices and do things in their own way.
+Recognise that just because things aren’t done in your way, it doesn’t mean they’re wrong – just different.

-Criticising and moaning – we all love a good moan from time to time, but it really does depend on how much of your energy is eaten up with this activity.
-If you find yourself constantly moaning about others, what does this say about you and your life?
+We all love a good moan from time to time, but it depends on how much of your energy is eaten up with this activity.
+If you find yourself constantly moaning about others, what does this say about you, and your life?

-Consider that everyone is unique in their own way and we all have our little quirks which make us the people we are.
+Consider that everyone is unique in their own way, and we all have our little quirks – they make us the people we are.
 You need to accept that you can’t change anyone else and criticising them will only make you feel bad.
 Instead of submerging yourself in lots of negative thoughts and feelings, accept their differences and individuality and work on feeling good about yourself.

-Fear and avoidance – this can be your worst enemy and stop you from really being happy.
+This can be your worst enemy and stop you from really being happy.
 Everyone has fears but it’s how you respond to those fears that really makes the difference.
-Do you find yourself avoiding things because of a fear and find yourself making excuses so you don’t have to face them?
+Do you find yourself avoiding things because of fear and making excuses so you don’t have to face them?
 Do you find comfort in the familiar and avoid stepping outside of that comfort zone at any price?

 It’s time to take a risk and try something new.
 It doesn’t have to be anything big, but you need to start.
-Your confidence will blossom as you build up your successes and before long, you will have wondered why you feared them in the first place.
+Your confidence will blossom as you build up your successes and before long, you’ll have wondered why you feared them in the first place.

-Need to impress – this can show up in lots of different ways from the things that you own, to the things that you are doing, to demonstrating your knowledge and preaching to others.
-If you find yourself seeking approval or constantly needing to share your opinion, give yourself some time out and reflect on what is happening.
-Take a breath and relax, recognise your achievements and be proud of yourself and remember to let others have the stage for a while, that way you can sit back and enjoy the interaction.
+This can show up in lots of different ways from the things that you own, to the things that you’re doing.
+If you find yourself seeking approval or constantly needing to share your opinion, give yourself some time out and reflect on what’s happening.
+Take a breath and relax, recognise your achievements and be proud of yourself – remember to let others have the stage for a while, that way you can sit back and enjoy the interaction.

-Being ungrateful – if you don’t recognise the good things in your life, you are really missing out.
-Start to think about all of the things, no matter how small they are that are right in your life, the things that make you smile and reconnect with being grateful.
+If you don’t recognise the good things in your life, you’re really missing out.
+Start to think about all of the things, that are right in your life – no matter how small they are.
+These are the things that make you smile and will reconnect with feeling grateful.
 Make sure you express your gratitude to others too, it’s amazing how good it feels to thank someone sincerely.

-We are all responsible for our own happiness and if you feel something is missing in your pursuit of happiness, a great starting point is to look at places where you are sabotaging yours.
+We’re all responsible for our own happiness, and if you feel something is missing in your pursuit of happiness, a great starting point is to become aware of how you are sabotaging yours.